Promo code SPRING2022 will be automatically applied at checkout!

 a woman holding her temples

-However, pushing your body too hard with exercise that is more intense than you can handle can lead to stress-induced injury and even reduced immune function and unhealthy changes in hormones.
+Pushing your body too hard with exercise that is more intense than you can handle can lead to stress-induced injury, reduced immune function, and unhealthy hormonal changes.

-When we are young, we are often exposed to stressors in the form of pathogens from the outside world.
-This exposure helps build our immune system by training it to recognize and respond to future infections—a potentially beneficial stressor.
+When we are young, we are often exposed to stressors, such as pathogens from the outside world.
+This exposure helps build our immune system by training it to recognize and respond to future infections: a potentially beneficial stressor.

 Studies show that this psychological stress is connected to weight gain.
 The exact reason why is unclear, but there are a few possible causes.

-For one, stress may contribute to changes in someone’s diet, which may lead to weight gain.
-Another potential reason involves the hormone cortisol, which is released by the body in stressful situations.
+For one, stress may contribute to changes in someone’s diet, leading to weight gain.
+Another potential reason is the hormone cortisol, which the body releases in stressful situations.

 a man meditating on top of his bed

-When we are stressed, our sympathetic nervous system is activated, which is responsible for our fight or flight response.
-This causes the body to release adrenaline, which increases our heart and respiratory rates as well as stress hormone cortisol, which is released from the adrenal glands.
+When we are stressed, our sympathetic nervous system is activated, which triggers the fight-or-flight response.
+This causes the body to release adrenaline, which increases our heart and respiratory rates, and the stress hormone cortisol, which is released by the adrenal glands.

 Research shows a strong correlation between high cortisol levels and abdominal obesity over time, though not all obese people have elevated cortisol levels.
 This may be because some people are more prone to a cortisol stress response than others.

 Cortisol is known to cause a redistribution of adipose tissue, or body fat, to the abdominal region.
-It has also been shown to increase appetite and cravings for high-caloric “comfort foods,” which can result in weight gain.
+It has also been shown to increase appetite and cravings for high-calorie “comfort foods,” which can lead to weight gain.

 High chronic stress levels may also negatively impact thyroid hormone production and regulation.
-This may contribute to changes in metabolic rate, among other areas of metabolism.
+This may contribute to changes in metabolic rate and other aspects of metabolism.

 habits that may promote weight gain